667bdrm/sofiactl/README.md

 ChannelTitleSet | Set channel titles.
 Pass comma separated channel titles for all device channels ConfigSet | Set configuration section (--co) value from set data (--sd) or  input json file (--if).
 WARNING!!!
 There are reports about settings break using thius command.
 Hold on with use this option until resolution confirm.
 Reboot | Reboot the device
+Upgrade | Upgrade the device firmware.
+Firmware file name should be passed with (--if) parameter.

 parameters: